dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-enterprise-sso-with-azure-active-directory.md

 ## Troubleshooting Tips

 Ensure that the domain name under which user accounts exist in Azure matches the domain supplied in the SSO configuration on the dbt side.
+A way to double check after SSO has been set up would be going to this [url](https://cloud.getdbt.com/api/v2/whoami/) and assuring the `auth_provider_domain` listed is the same as the one you configured.

 <Lightbox collapsed="true" src="/img/docs/dbt-cloud/dbt-cloud-enterprise/azure/azure-get-domain.png" title="Obtaining the user domain from Azure" />
 <Lightbox collapsed="true" src="/img/docs/dbt-cloud/dbt-cloud-enterprise/azure/azure-domain-in-dbt.png" title="Adding the user domain to dbt cloud" />